Pay Personal Property Taxes Online

 If you do not receive a personal property tax bill by mail (typically mailed out 30 days prior to the due date), you should contact Town of Leesburg Finance Department at 703-771-2726.
-Failure to receive a bill does not relieve you of the obligation to file and pay taxes due on May 5th of each year.
+Failure to receive a bill does not relieve you of the obligation to file and pay taxes.
 It is the resident's responsibility to ensure the personal property tax billing information is correct and all updates are made through the Loudoun County Commissioner of Revenue.

-Vehicles registered to a Town address with the Virginia DMW, parked, stored, or garaged in the Town must be registered with Loudoun County.
+Vehicles registered to a Town address with the Virginia DMV, parked, stored, or garaged in the Town must be registered with Loudoun County.
 Click here for information on how to register your vehicle with Loudoun County.

 All residents of the Town of Leesburg must register their vehicles with Loudoun County within 60 days of moving into the Town or purchasing a new vehicle.

 Upon registering your vehicle with the Loudoun County Commissioner of the Revenue's Office, you will receive a license fee bill of $25.00 for automobiles and $15.00 for motorcycles.
 This fee is due annually in addition to any personal property taxes.

 The Town of Leesburg offers several options for paying your personal property taxes, including online payments.
 For information about all of the payment options available, please go to the Finance Department's Personal Property Tax Payment Options page or click on the "Pay Bills Online" button in the left-hand navigation menu of the Town website home page.